immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 There are two steps in this process;

-1. firstly, obtaining a token for transmission to the client application to which the card details are to be provided (i.e. the application that will display the card data to the cardholder) and;
+1. Obtaining a token for transmission to the client application to which the card details are to be provided (i.e. the application that will display the card data to the cardholder) and;
-2. secondly, the exchange, by that client application, of the token for the card data.
+2. The exchange, by that client application, of the token for the card data.

 :::note
 It is not recommended that the card token is supplied to any application other than one that resides within the cardholder environment (i.e. their mobile application or web application running in their browser) unless that system is sufficiently compliant with PCI-DSS requirements and is audited as such.